 A kitchen remodel can be very complicated and stressful but, when done right it can add a lot to the overall quality of your home.
 The more you know about the most common mistakes made during these projects, the more likely you are to avoid them.

 In central Pennsylvania, contact RM Kitchens to create an experience that has the minimal amount of delays and budget issues.
-We serve the Harrisburg, Hershey, Lebanon, Lancaster, York, and Reading, PA area for remodeling jobs.
+We serve the Harrisburg, Hershey, Lebanon, Lancaster, York, and Reading, PA area (see entire service area) for remodeling jobs.
 As a full-service remodeling project contractor, we provide professional designers and work with your budget.
 Like you, we value quality at a sensible price.